Kishida highlights security concerns on trip to Europe, US - NewsBreak

 Kishida highlights security concerns on trip to Europe, US

-Japanese Prime Minister Fumio Kishida begins a weeklong trip Monday to strengthen military ties with Europe and Britain and bring into focus the Japan -U.S. alliance at a summit in Washington, as Japan breaks from its postwar restraint to take on more offensive roles with an eye toward China .
+TOKYO (AP) — Japanese Prime Minister Fumio Kishida begins a weeklong trip Monday to strengthen military ties with Europe and Britain and bring into focus the Japan-U.S. alliance at a summit in Washington, as Japan breaks from its postwar restraint to take on more offensive roles with an eye toward China.

-Kishida's talks Friday with U.S. President Joe Biden will highlight his five-nation tour that also takes him to France, Italy , Britain and Canada — some of the Group of Seven nations with which Japan has stepped up defense ties.
-His first stop is Paris on Monday.

 Kishida said his summit with Biden will underscore the strength of the Japan-U.S. alliance and how the two countries can work more closely under Japan’s new security and defense strategies.